eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.measure.aggregator.base.md

 ---
-title: Cube Measure Aggregator Base
+title: Measure Aggregator Base
 group: Measure
 kind: TUTORIAL
 number: 2.2.1
 ---
-# Daanse Tutorial - Cube Measure Aggregator Base
+# Daanse Tutorial - Measure Aggregator Base

 Data cubes can also have multiple measures when different aggregations are required for a column.